Wondering how much time it takes to learn another language? I get these questions all the time. In this post, I’ll attempt to answer this question.

 But as always, in most cases, this over-exaggeration is just their marketing way of selling their products.

-If something Sounds Too Good to Be True, It Probably Is.
+If Something Sounds Too Good to Be True, It Probably Is.

 The truth of the matter is that learning a new language takes a long time.